sourcegraph/scip-java/docs/getting-started.md

 ### Gradle

 The `lsif-java index` build should be able to automatically index most Gradle projects.
+You Gradle build must contain one of the following files in the same directory where `lsif-java index` gets invoked.

+- settings.gradle
+- gradlew
+- build.gradle
+- build.gradle.kts

-However, the following Gradle integrations are not yet supported:
+The following Gradle integrations are not yet supported:

 | Integration | Supported | Tracking issue                                                                   |
 | ----------- | --------- | -------------------------------------------------------------------------------- |